 Ensure that you have safe security settings for unrecognized apps.

-Step 3: Click on the lock icon on the lower left corner
+Step 2: Click on the lock icon in the lower-left corner.

 Hence, take caution and don’t open “.exe” or “.zip” files unless you are certain that it is safe, and is from a sender you recognize Additionally, never plug in a USB that you do not know the content of.
 Malicious USBs can store extremely powerful viruses.